ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/vscode-tunnels.md

 ```

 {{% notice Warning %}}
-The snap install is for a non-Arm architecture and doesn't work.
+The `snap` install is for a non-Arm architecture and does not work.
 {{% /notice %}}

 ## Install the downloaded version

 For CLI, extract the file.
 The result is a single executable named `code`.
 It is placed in the current directory.
-For desktop install the Debian package.

-### CLI
 ```console
 tar xvf vscode.tgz
 ```
-### Desktop
+For the desktop, install the Debian package.
 ```console
 sudo apt install ./vscode.deb
 ```
 ## Start a VS Code Tunnel

 On the remote machine start a VS Code tunnel.
-The ./ is used to indicate the CLI version which was extracted in the current directory.
-For the desktop install the code executable is in the search path and the ./ should be omitted.
+The `./` is used to indicate the CLI version which was extracted in the current directory.

-### CLI
 ```console
 ./code tunnel --name my-tunnel-1 --accept-server-license-terms
 ```

-### Desktop
+For the desktop, ensure the `code` executable is on `PATH`.
+The `./` should be omitted:
 ```console
 code tunnel --name my-tunnel-1 --accept-server-license-terms
 ```
-If `--name` is not used, a name will be assigned to the tunnel.
+If `--name` is not used, an arbitrary name will be assigned to the tunnel.

 The VS Code tunnel server will print a URL to authenticate and link it to your GitHub account.

-Visit the [device link](https://github.com/login/device) and then enter the code shown.

 ```output
 *
 * Visual Studio Code Server